Tim Sweeney testimony and new documents shed light on Epic and Apple’s game businesses

 For Borderlands 3, Epic paid $146 million in advances to have the game as an exclusive on the PC.
 Epic recouped the $80 million minimum guaranteed fee of $80 million for marketing, bundle deals, and fees.
 And it got more than 1.56 million players.
 Of those, half were new to the store.

 Some of the case will depend on which company is better at handling security.
-Epic said that Apple uses security as a reason for denying Epic’s desire to allow other ways of handling purchases on the iOS platform.
+Epic said that Apple uses security as a reason for denying Epic’s desire to permit other ways of handling purchases on the iOS platform.
 But Epic said it is good at handling security and Apple hasn’t been over the years, citing evidence of numerous security breaches that have affected millions of users.
 There is evidence in the court of both sides being weak on security.

 In one email, an Epic executive Daniel Vogel said that “payment fraud is an existential threat to our store.”
 In another email entered as evidence, Sweeney had to apologize to Ubisoft CEO Yves Guillemot because 70% of the downloads of Ubisoft’s The Division 2 were fraudulent purchases, and Epic had to temporarily halt the downloads for all Ubisoft games in the Epic Games Store at one point in 2019.
 Apple will likely point to this as evidence that Epic isn’t capable of providing app security in a store.